LayMui/website-hugo/exampleSite/content/english/post/DHT Video 8.md

 is when I have a relationship with God, faith is not even a question.
 I do not need great faith all I need is faith of a mustard seed and God has given each of us a measure of faith and that faith is Jesus's faith and I have Jesus' faith cos He is in me and I in Him.
-That faith is already inherited in that relationship.
+That faith is already inherent in that relationship.